Maryland: Post-Civil War

-20th and 21st centuries

-Early 20th century
+20th century

 The Progressive Era of the late 19th and early 20th centuries brought political reforms.
 In a series of laws passed between 1892 and 1908, reformers worked for standard state-issued ballots (rather than those distributed and marked by the parties); obtained closed voting booths to prevent party workers from "assisting" voters; initiated primary elections to keep party bosses from selecting candidates; and had candidates listed without party symbols, which discouraged the illiterate from participating.
 These measures worked against ill-educated whites and blacks.
+The measures were led by the Democratic Party, which sought to disenfranchise Blacks, who were becoming an important part of the Republican Party.
 Blacks resisted such efforts, with suffrage groups conducting voter education.

 Blacks defeated three efforts to disenfranchise them, making alliances with immigrants to resist various Democratic campaigns.
 Disenfranchisement bills in 1905, 1907, and 1911 were rebuffed, in large part because of black opposition.
 Blacks comprised 20% of the electorate and immigrants comprised 15%, and the legislature had difficulty devising requirements against blacks that did not also disadvantage immigrants.

 The Progressive Era also brought reforms in working conditions for Maryland's labor force.
 In 1902, the state regulated conditions in mines; outlawed child laborers under the age of 12; mandated compulsory school attendance; and enacted the nation's first workers' compensation law.
 The workers' compensation law was overturned in the courts, but was redrafted and finally enacted in 1910.

 The Great Baltimore Fire of 1904 burned for more than 30 hours, destroying 1,526 buildings and spanning 70 city blocks.
 More than 1,231 firefighters worked to bring the blaze under control.

 With the nation's entry into World War I in 1917, new military bases such as Camp Meade, the Aberdeen Proving Ground, and the Edgewood Arsenal were established.
 Existing facilities, including Fort McHenry, were greatly expanded.

 After Georgia congressman William D. Upshaw criticized Maryland openly in 1923 for not passing Prohibition laws, Baltimore Sun editor Hamilton Owens coined the "Free State" nickname for Maryland in that context, which was popularized by H. L. Mencken in a series of newspaper editorials.

 Maryland's urban and rural communities had different experiences during the Great Depression.
 The "Bonus Army" marched through the state in 1932 on its way to Washington, D.C.
 Maryland instituted its first income tax in 1937 to generate revenue for schools and welfare.

 Passenger and freight steamboat service, once important throughout Chesapeake Bay and its many tributary rivers, ended in 1962.

 Baltimore was a major war production center during World War II.
 The biggest operations were Bethlehem Steel's Fairfield Yard, which built Liberty ships; and Glenn Martin, an aircraft manufacturer.